OahMada/ReactGPT/README.md

 Main functionality:

-- Find available grammar fixes in the article.
+- Find and apply available grammar fixes in the article
+- Undo any adjustments made to the article
+- Translate the article
-- Search for articles.
+- Search for articles
-- Pin articles.
+- Pin/Bookmark articles
-- Preview the result and export it as a PDF, DOCX, or PNG file.
+- Preview the result and export it as a PDF, DOCX, or PNG file
-- Configure the OpenAI API key.
+- Configure the OpenAI API key

 Main libraries used: